Please introduce yourself.

 What is your most favorite moment at Cyberworkplace?

 The CyberHeroes project we had last year.
 We had the chance to meet not only different organizations and people from all around the world, but also to play not one, but two CTFs.

 I am currently working as a Tester at Cybersprint to which I got introduced via Cyberworkplace.
 Also, I am doing an internship in the cybersecurity section of an international organization.

-Also, I am following a course for certification in the IT Security Administration that was also provided by one of Cyberworkplace’s partners, SECO Institute.
+Besides, I am following a course for certification in the IT Security Administration that was also provided by one of Cyberworkplace’s partners, SECO Institute.

-Describe Cyberworkplace with three words?
+Describe Cyberworkplace with three words.

 Learn.
 Fun.
 Collaborate.

 Would you recommend Cyberworkplace to your friends?
-What would you tell them?

 Furthermore, from a networking perspective, Cyberworkplace, its ambassadors, board and partnering organizations are always willing to support your future goals.

 Is there anything else that you would like to add?